My Dark History with the Easter Bunny

-I'll just say without too much detail (because I could go ooooon about this for days) it was basically here where I learned every way I would not want to run my business and all the things that worked against the outcome of authentic photos and an enjoyable, stress-free photography experience.
+I'll just say without too much detail, (because I could go ooooon about this for days) it was at this job where I basically learned every way I would not want to run my business and all the things that worked against the outcome of authentic photos and a joyful, stress-free photography experience.

 I will say without exaggeration that I have never felt like more of a creeper in my life.

-Breathing heavily and sweating from beneath my new fur wardrobe, the other employees would sit some unwilling, usually crying or at least terrified looking child down in front of the cliche fake grass, plastic egg, and miniature white-picket fence set up as I crawled toward them with my giant white bunny fingers and black eyes the size of that poor child's head.
+Breathing heavily and sweating from beneath my new fur wardrobe, the other employees would sit some unwilling, usually terrified looking child down in front of the cliche fake grass, plastic eggs, and miniature white-picket fence set up as I crawled toward them with my giant white bunny fingers and black eyes the size of that poor child's head.
 I was then expected to hold or pull him/her onto my lap for the "perfect" picture.